 I was going to write a longer post today.

 Instead I stopped by the Seattle Farm Co-op to get some goo to put on the pecked chick’s head that apparently “controls cannibalism” and other unsavory behaviors.
 Such as continue to peck a fellow chicks featherless scabby scalp.
-Click here if you want to see a picture of that mess.
-It is kind of gross.
 The giant scab fell off last night so it is looking smoother now.

 And apparently we have only had 27 dry days in 2011.
 Does that stat make you want to suck your thumb?
 It does me.
 Really it isn’t the amount of rain that does you in, it is the consistency.